 Termites vs. Carpenter Ants

 So how do you differentiate between the two?
 Both insects attack wood, but in very different ways.
 In the swarmer stage – which is the stage of the life cycle most commonly discovered this time of year – they are similar, except for the difference in size.
 To the untrained eye, it’s easy to confuse the two.
 Here are some helpful tips for identifying termites from carpenter ants.

 - Carpenter Ant Swarmers – Black in color, with some species having a combination of red and black.
-Measuring 1/2″-5/8″ with antenna bent at 45-degree angle.
-Wings translucent with a reddish brown hue, laying over posterior.
+Measuring 1/2″-5/8″ with antennae bent at a 45-degree angle.
+Wings translucent with a reddish-brown hue, laying over posterior.
 This is easily the largest ant species you can encounter in the continental United States.

 - Termite Swarmers – Colored dark brown to black, measuring 3/8″ long including the wings.
 Wings translucent to slightly milky or smoky in appearance.
 Wings may overlap.
 Easy visual cue is that wings are as long, or slightly longer than the body.

 Most carpenter ant species establish their first nest in decayed wood and then later expand into sound wood, insulation and wall voids in homes and businesses.
 The damaged wood looks like galleries chewed through the wood with finely sanded texture.
 Carpenter ants actually chew and excavate their galleries so meticulously the wood appears to have been sanded.
 Spoiler Alert!
 Carpenter ants chew wood and excavate galleries, they do not eat wood!

 Damage is not always visible, however seeing ants in any consistent patterns anywhere around a structure is not good news.
 Outside, carpenter ant nests can be found in the ground, in rotting fence posts, firewood, dead limbs of standing trees, under stones and fallen logs.